Send the link below via email or IMCopy

 12 years onwards

 Children begin to make use of imitations, memory and thought.
 They develop ‘object permanence’.
 Moves from reflect actions towards goal-directed activity.

-Slowly develops use of language and ability to think symbolically.
-Able to think operations through logically in one direction only and finds abstract ideas difficult.
-Is egocentric and find it difficult to see another persons point of view.
-Believes that inanimate objects have lifelike qualities and are capable of actions (ah)!
+A child slowly develops use of language and ability to think symbolically.
+Able to think operations through logically in one direction only and find abstract ideas difficult.
+A child is egocentric and find it difficult to see another persons point of view.
+Believes that inanimate objects have lifelike qualities and are capable of actions!